mmore500/reinterpretive-label/README.md

 ```

 Now, you can open `instance.tex` with your favorite text editor and change the text.
+Feel free to re-use as much or as little of the template (including the text) as you desire.

-You don't really need to know much Latex in order to make edits.
+You shouldn't really need to know much Latex at all in order to successfully make minor edits.
 That said, if you're unfamiliar you can find some helpful hints in the "Latex Pointers" section below.

 When you're satisfied with your reinterpretive label (`instance.tex`), here's how to generate a PDF.